datafiniti/data-fizz/AllMyBooksArePacked/README.md

 # Datafiniti Programming Challenge

 ## Description
 This application uses webscraping to get data from books on amazon's webpage.
 Currently, it parses through the html files in the data directory.
-It also arranges the book based on weights into the least number of boxes with 10lb max capacity.
+It also arranges books based on weights into the least number of boxes with 10lb max capacity.
 The application returns the array of boxes in json format.

 ## How it works